SECURE SOA FRAMEWORK

 The GuardKnox SOA Framework Explained

-It is a software middleware that abstracts all components in a vehicle+cloud, enabling the complete abstraction of HMI, applications (or SW services) and OS from the lower levels such as Hypervisor, Secure Separation Kernel and Hardware.
+Experience the leanest automotive middleware solution purpose-built for embedded systems.
+The SOA core framework middleware abstracts all components in a vehicle (+ cloud), enabling the complete decoupling of HMI, applications (or SW services) and OS from the lower levels such as Hypervisor, Secure Separation Kernel and Hardware.

 Security Partition